pbvdh/MusicPlayer/README.md

 - Postman to test POST requests

 To Do
-- finish designing basic layout of website
+- finish designing basic layout of website; wireframe UI
-- source images for backgrounds, buttons, favicon and remove placeholders
 - write script to make functionality clean
 - continue to build up API so that its robust before making it functional